 Shoulder pain and injuries happen frequently.
 Do you know, your shoulder is one of the most mobile joints of your body?
 Look at how much it can move!
 It has a group a muscles called the rotator cuff to keep it in place.
 As with anything highly mobile there is more chance for "wear and tear" for the joint and surrounding soft tissues.

-yes we do! shoulder injuries happen on the sporting field as well as being posture and positional related.
-It is always a good ideas to get your neck and chest movement looked at to make sure there is nothing contributing to your shoulder discomfort as well an any neural sensitivity that may be present.
+Yes we do!
+Shoulder injuries happen on the sporting field as well as being posture and positional related.
+It is always a good idea to get your neck and chest movement looked at to make sure there is nothing contributing to your shoulder discomfort as well any neural sensitivity that may be present.

 - AC joint injuries

-if this all checks out then get an assessment with an experienced physiotherapist as the likely chance is there is some soft tissue damage that needs help to repair, your should needs some support. so things like tape often help to take pressure off stressed muscles. your physio will be able to guide you on an action plan to get you back into fitness and life again asap!
+If this all checks out then get an assessment with an experienced Physiotherapist as the likely chance is there is some soft tissue damage that needs help to repair and your shoulder needs some support.
+So things like tape often help to take pressure off stressed muscles.
+Your Physio will be able to guide you on an action plan to get you back into fitness and life again asap!

 create a plan of action and get you some relief.

 we can help, enquire about the service and

 our Patient Advocate will be in touch soon